yashbonde/chess_lm/README.md

 1. Introduce `multiprocessing` in the `download.py` to speed up the process, it was not needed in my case since I ran the code overnight on my laptop.
 2. Speed up downloads by using `FTP` scripts instead of `HTTP` used by `requests` package.
+3. Upload a neww version w/o the start and end tags

 Or skip this entire part and download the ZIP using the following command:
 ```